What is low voltage (LV) electricity?

 Electrical workers should also be aware that circuit protection may not operate in such circumstances.

-EnergySafety's Safe low voltage work practices by electricians – Code of practice prescribes principles and methods for the organisation and performance of safe work on electrical installations.
+Building and Energy's Safe working guidelines for electrical workers prescribes principles and methods for the organisation and performance of safe work on electrical installations.